Decenes Group - information sheet

 - The substances in the Decenes Group do not occur naturally.

-- According to information gathered by the Government, these substances are used in lubricants and greases (such as gear oil, transmission oil and firearm maintenance sprays).
+- According to information gathered by the Government, these substances are used in Canada in lubricants and greases (such as gear oil, transmission oil and firearm maintenance sprays).

-- Hydrogenated didecene is also used in self-care products (including lipsticks, moisturizers, cleansers and skin creams), and in mining applications.
+- Hydrogenated didecene is also used in cosmetics (including lipsticks, moisturizers and cleansers) and in mining applications.

 Human and ecological exposures

-- Canadians may be exposed to hydrogenated didecene and HTTD mainly through the use of certain products available to consumers.
+- The assessment indicated that people in Canada may be exposed to hydrogenated didecene and HTTD mainly through the use of certain products available to consumers.
 Contact with these substances may occur through the following routes:

 - oral ingestion from the use of lipsticks

-- dermal (skin contact) from the use of self-care and automotive products
+- dermal (skin contact) from the use of cosmetics and automotive products

-- inhalation (breathing in) from the use of cleaner, lubricant, and preservation spray products for firearm maintenance
+- inhalation (breathing in) from the use of CLP spray products for firearm maintenance

 - According to the information considered under the ERC Approach, hydrogenated didecene was identified as having a low ecological exposure potential.
 HTTD, however, was identified as having a moderate ecological exposure potential based on its overall persistence and quantities reported in recent surveys.